gaia-platform/GaiaPlatform/production/tests/workloads/barebones/readme.md

 #### Sample Behavior

 For this Barebones workload sample, the script provides for a constant test result.
+Because this script is a starting point that example that also needs to work properly, the test result will always report that it was successful and took 1 ms to execute.
+When using this workload in a derived workload, it is expected that you will follow the documentation below to change that constant behavior to reflect the information derived from your workload's execution.

 After setting some variables, the `parse_command_line` and `save_current_directory` functions are called to set things up for the test.
 The `create_results_directory` function is then called to create the required results directory as documented in [Test Results Directory](#test-results-directory) below.